laurapmachado/Cyclistic-Project/README.md

 6. Act

-**Business Task:** Search for differences in the two client types of the company - casual and members- in order to help the marketing deparment make casual clients change to an annual subscription and become members.
+**Business Task:** Search for differences in the two client types of the company Cyclistic - casual and members- in order to help the marketing deparment make casual clients change to an annual subscription and become members.

 **Key Stakeholders:** The main stakeholders here are the director of marketing and my manager Lily Moreno, the rest of the marketing analytics team, and the Cyclistic executive team.